testsigmahq/testsigma-docs/src/pages/docs/agent/update-drivers-manually.md

 ---
-title: "Update Browser drivers for Testsigma Agent manually"
+title: "Update browser drivers for Testsigma agent manually"
 metadesc: "How to update the Browser Driver files for Testsigma Agent manually."
 noindex: false
 order: 11.7
-page_id: "Update Browser drivers for Testsigma Agent manually"
+page_id: "Update browser drivers for Testsigma agent manually"
 warning: false
 contextual_links:
 - type: section
   name: "Contents"
 - type: link
-  name: "Location of Driver files"
+  name: "Location of driver files"
   url: "#location-of-driver-files"
 - type: link
-  name: "Downloading the Driver files"
+  name: "Downloading the driver files"
   url: "#downloading-the-driver-files"
 - type: link
-  name: "Adding Drivers Manually"
+  name: "Adding drivers manually"
   url: "#adding-drivers-manually"
 - type: link
-  name: "Additional Steps for Mac/Linux"
+  name: "Additional steps for Mac or Linux"
   url: "#additional-steps-for-maclinux"

 ---

 ---
-During a Local Execution, Testsigma Agent communicates with the Web Browser installed on your machine using the driver files specific to the respective browser.
+During a local execution, Testsigma agent communicates with the Web Browser installed on your machine using the driver files specific to the respective browser.
 Driver files for all the popular browser versions are included in Testsigma Agent automatic updates.

 **Why is updating the browser driver files necessary?**<br>
 Sometimes, the update fails, due to bad network conditions or Firewall restrictions.
 You might need to manually download the driver files specific to your Web Browser and Operating System and place them in the correct directory within the Testsigma Agent directory.